SIMOSE Art Museum: "The World’s Most Beautiful Museum" Hidden near Hiroshima

 Six Architectural Portals: A Visitor's Guide

 Most visitors to Hiroshima focus on the Peace Memorial and nearby Miyajima Island.
-But just 30 minutes away near the coastal town of Otake lies one of Japan's most extraordinary art experiences---making it either a perfect Hiroshima day trip or a place to spend a serene few days---a museum complex so innovative it was named the world's most beautiful in 2023.
-The SIMOSE Art Museum (pronounced "Shi-mo-se") offers visitors an unprecedented blend of contemporary architecture, fine art collections, and luxury accommodations in one stunning waterfront location.
+But just 30 minutes away near the coastal town of Otake lies one of Japan's most remarkable art experiences—making it either a perfect Hiroshima day trip or a place to spend a serene few days—a museum complex so innovative it redefines what a museum can be.

 The SIMOSE Art Museum is not a single venue, but rather an astonishing interaction of six distinct mini-universes, each accessed through its own striking portal, each providing a unique visual, spatial, sensory, gustatory and…relaxatory experience.
 Each is entered through its own distinct portal, each element uses space, light, water, glass, mirrors and, yes, even signage, in ways you’ve never seen before.